Nakaya Personalization Options

 Ruthenium: Similar to fumigated finish, ruthenium plating makes a great match when choosing a ruthenium-plated nib.

 A maximum of four characters is allowed.
-Please note that Maki-e painting of this kind is only done by Nakaya in kanji, and not in Western Roman lettering.
+Maki-e painting of this kind is only done by Nakaya in kanji, and not in the English alphabet or other languages.

-If you have a non-Japanese name or short phrase you wish to see realized in kanji, Nakaya will create a kanji design for you, based either on a translation or phonetic transliteration.
+Nakaya prefers that you submit in standard English lettering the name you would like to have realized in kanji.
+Nakaya will then select the kanji characters for you, based either on a translation or phonetic transliteration.
 We will always send a final sample of the kanji for your approval before production begins on your pen.
 Kanji lettering adds a small premium to the cost of your Nakaya pen, and also adds to the wait time - pens ordered with kanji calligraphy will almost always require a minimum of four to six months to be completed.

-Please note that kanji characters are created in calligraphic script utilizing the creative judgement of the Maki-e artist - Nakaya cannot guarantee that a particular style or form will be given to the characters, or that the calligraphic script will match the specific form of any sample characters provided.
-Samples provided by Nakaya or the customer designate the characters to be used, but not necessarily the style in which those characters will be realized on the pen itself.
+Please note that kanji characters are created in calligraphic script utilizing the creative judgement of the Maki-e artist - Nakaya cannot guarantee that a particular style or form will be given to the characters.
+Samples provided by Nakaya designate the characters to be used, but not necessarily the style in which those characters will be realized on the pen itself.

 Other Personalizations - Ishime Kanshitsu Gripping Sections and Gold or Silver Gradation